VysotskiVadim/VysotskiVadim.blog/_posts/2019-11-04-generic-programming-part-2-implementation-overview.markdown

 If you don't have much experience with generic programming - read [the introduction to generic programming]({% post_url 2019-10-01-generic-programming-part-1-introduction %}).

-For every considered language we will answer following questions:
+For every considered language we will answer the following questions:
 * How do generics work under the hood?
 * How did migration to generic happen?
 * [Variance]({% post_url 2019-10-01-generic-programming-part-1-introduction %}#variance)